Craigson/FundamentalsOfComputing/README.md

 As it turns out, 8bits of data (or a single byte) is a very convenient size for storing all kinds of different information.
 For example, every character/letter/number that's found on your keyboard fits into a single byte.
 This is thanks to a system called ASCII.

 ##ASCII
 ASCII is an abbreviation for <i>American Standard Code for Information Interchange</i>.
 It's a character-encoding scheme used to represent text in a computer.
-Each ASCII character can be stored in a single byte because it's represent by a decimal number within the range of 0-255.
+Each ASCII character can be stored in a single byte because it's represented by a decimal number within the range of 0-255.
 The image below shows the ASCII character table.
 Each character is represented by a decimal number, which is in turn stored in binary as a combination of 8 bits.
 For example, the lowercase 'a' is represented in decimal as 97.
 This would be stored in a single byte of memory as the binary number 1100001.

 Below is a table showing the mapping of ASCII characters to their decimal representation.
 ![Image of Yaktocat](http://www.asciichars.com/_site_media/ascii/ascii-chars-landscape.jpg)